+General Remarks

-General Remarks The condition of the property is consistent with its age and type of construction.
-There are some matter of wear and tear which would receive attention as part of routine repair and maintenance and improvement.
-The property is situated within an established residential area a convenient distance for local facilities and amenities.
-Essential Repairs See General Remarks.
-Estimated cost of essential repairs £ Retention recommended?YesNo Amount £
+The condition of the property is consistent with its age and type of construction.
+There are various matters of wear and tear which should receive attention as part of routine maintenance, repair and improvement.
+Whilst not an exhaustive list, the following items were noted.

+Aspects of the electrical installation are dated/aged and require upgrading/improvement in accordance with current electrical regulations.

+The interior would benefit from general modernisation of domestic fixtures and fittings.

+General maintenance and repair is required to the conservatory.

+The property is situated within an established residential area a convenient distance from local amenities and facilities.

+Essential Repairs

+Essential Repairs

+None apparent.

+·

+·

+·

+·

+·

+·

+·

+•

+Retention recommended?
+Yes

+Estimated cost of essential repairs £